www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

   This information should be queried directly from `net.splitcells.gel.constraint.Query`, in order to avoid to code the same list at multiple locations.
 * [ ] Ensure, that user cannot create invalid code.
-    * [ ] When a variable is renamed, every reference to it, needs to be renamed as well.
+    * [x] When a variable is renamed, every reference to it, needs to be renamed as well.
-    * [ ] Allow only certain variable names.
+    * [x] Allow only certain variable names. -> Not needed right now.
 * [ ] Visually mark no-code editor as interactable by the user.
     * [ ] Text area styling via inward shadow for no-code editor area
 * [ ] Clean up the code of this project.